APA-Accredited Internship In Professional Psychology

 When serving as supervisors to practicum trainees, CAPS interns meet as a group for 1 hour each week with a staff member for Supervision of Supervision.
 Part didactic and part experiential, these meetings cover supervision theory and techniques and provide supervision of the interns’ clinical supervision work.

-Interns attend a weekly seminar that is developmentally sequenced in terms of content and format.
-Among the emphasized topics in the Fall semester are professionalism, ethical and legal standards, crisis intervention, LD/ADHD assessment, multicultural growth, group therapy, couples therapy, and substance abuse; in the Spring semester, more advanced ethical decisionmaking topics including sexual attraction in psychotherapy, working with specific disorders, job search, and professional identity issues are prioritized.
+Among the emphasized topics are professionalism, ethical and legal standards, crisis intervention, LD/ADHD assessment, multicultural growth, group therapy, couples therapy, substance abuse, working with specific disorders, job search, and professional identity issues.
 Guest presenters from within CAPS, from the campus community, and from the metropolitan area enrich the training experience.

 - Multicultural Seminars and Retreats

 A variety of experiential and didactic training seminars occur throughout the year focused on interns’ personal and professional growth around diversity.
 Interns are expected to “stretch” themselves in this area.
-In the Spring semester, interns each facilitate a diversity seminar around a topic of their choice.
 Two day-long multicultural retreats also occur each year.

 - Staff Meetings

-Interns participate together with senior staff in biweekly 1 hour staff meetings.
+The agency has biweekly staff meetings.
 The meetings provide an opportunity for input regarding the operation of CAPS.
 Occasionally, guests are invited to provide information to the staff.

-Psychiatry staff from the Student Health Center meet with CAPS trainees monthly throughout the year to discuss medications for treatment of various diagnoses.
+Psychiatry staff from the Student Health Center meet with CAPS trainees each semester to discuss medications for treatment of various diagnoses.

 Interns are expected to attend Council of Houston Area Training Sites (CHATS) meetings 6 times per year, for topical seminars and networking.
 CHATS is comprised of the APA-accredited internship training programs in Houston—currently, Baylor College of Medicine, Houston Independent School District, Cypress-Fairbanks Independent School District, Texas Children’s Hospital, VA Medical Center, UH Clear Lake Counseling Center, and CAPS.